AxisCommunications/acap-runtime/README.md

 *Copyright (C) 2022, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 <!-- omit in toc -->
-# BETA - ACAP runtime
+# BETA - ACAP Runtime

 [![Lint codebase](https://github.com/AxisCommunications/acap-runtime/actions/workflows/lint.yml/badge.svg)](https://github.com/AxisCommunications/acap-runtime/actions/workflows/lint.yml)

-ACAP runtime is a network protocol based service, using [gRPC][gRPC].
+ACAP Runtime is a network protocol based service, using [gRPC][gRPC].
 This makes the service available to clients written in different languages on the same device.
-ACAP runtime is also described in the [ACAP documentation][acap-documentation-acap-runtime].
+ACAP Runtime is also described in the [ACAP documentation][acap-documentation-acap-runtime].

 If you are new to the world of ACAPs take a moment to check out [What is ACAP?][acap-documentation]